-As of December 31, 2014, the members of the Compensation Committee were A. Scott Anderson (Chairman), Franklin J. Miller, and Michael E. Stillabower.
-None of the members of the Compensation Committee is currently, or has formerly been, an officer or employee of the Company or any of its subsidiaries.
-The Company had no relationship during 2014 requiring disclosure under Item 404 of Regulation S-K with respect to any of the persons who served on the Compensation Committee during 2014.
+As of December 31, 2015, the members of the Compensation Committee were A. Scott Anderson (Chairman), Franklin J. Miller, and Michael E. Stillabower.
+No member of the Compensation Committee is currently, or has formerly been, an officer or employee of the Company or any of its subsidiaries.
+The Company had no relationship during 2015 requiring disclosure under Item 404 of Regulation S-K with respect to any of the persons who served on the Compensation Committee during 2015.